CAFA files an amicus curiae brief on academic freedom in the analysis of a sexual and workplace harassment case.

 “The case that this illustrious court will have to decide is of utmost importance as it deals with three highly relevant problems: violence against women in higher education institutions, the development of gender programs and the inclusion of people from historically vulnerable groups as beneficiaries of scholarships and institutional support to continue their studies.”

-Read here the full document presented by Salvador Herencia-Carrasco on behalf of CLAA.
+Read here the full document presented by Salvador Herencia-Carrasco on behalf of CAFA.

 Categories: News, Publication